VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 ```

-The variable name for one file is consisted with the file name and
+The variable name for one file is consisted of the file name and
 the `_png__` prefix and `_data` suffix.

 ## APIs for Managing Incore Data

-For fonts and images, MiniGUI provides the basic API to load them from
+For fonts and images, MiniGUI provides basic APIs to load them from
 incore data:

 ```cpp